Summary

 Losing a loved one to death is sad and losing yourself in yourself is even worse.
 Misery and confusion simply adore life, and there are no feelings of pain when there is no mind processing it.
 The ant climbed to the top of the mountain, and the hill across the street collapsed for no reason.

 In death, there is, well who knows.
 In life, there is the constant presence of death breathing down your nose.
-In the morning there will be no morning because tomorrow was here yesterday and yesterday will not come in the morning.
+In the morning, there will be no morning.
+Tomorrow was here yesterday.
+Yesterday will not come in the morning.
 Twenty tons of horse manure equals a single fleeting thought during a day.

-And so, it is that the balancing fact of life is to place death within its proper hierarchy and that is within that gaping hole that troubles the mind concerning the unknown.
+And so, balancing life requires placing death within its proper hierarchy.
+This placement is within the gaping hole that troubles the mind about the unknown.
 Goodbye death, referred to as life, and hello life, referred to as death.